g-soldera/social-linking/README.md

 ## New Features Log

 * Added popup when clicking on avatar.
+Popup closes when escape is pressed, on click in closeButton or on click out the popup.

 ## Contact